Louisville Bankruptcy Attorney

 automatic stayWant to Know More Details about Co-Debtors Getting the Stay in Chapter 13 Bankruptcy?

-When you and a spouse, friend, or family member have cosigned the consumer debt to seek bankruptcy relief, the bankruptcy court will want to help you by extending the co-debtor stay and make your plan more feasible.
+When you and a spouse, friend, or family member have cosigned the consumer debt to seek bankruptcy relief, the bankruptcy court will want to help you by extending the co-debtor stay and making your plan more feasible.

 At my law firm, you will speak to me or my assistant Tony, and I will personally look after your case to get these benefits for you in Chapters 12, or 13.
 If you have questions about this or need to hire an attorney, call us at 502-625-0905.
-Our Bankruptcy court regions are Kentucky eastern, Kentucky Western Bankruptcy Division, and Southern Indiana.
+Our Bankruptcy court regions are Kentucky Eastern, Kentucky Western Bankruptcy Division, and Southern Indiana.
 Give us a call now.

 Free Kentucky Foreclosure Manual - Nick C. Thompson, Louisville, Kentucky Bankruptcy AttorneyResources for Bankruptcy